longhorn/website/content/docs/1.6.0/v2-data-engine/prerequisites.md

 - Linux kernel

-  5.13 or later is required for NVMe over TCP support
+  5.19 or later is required for NVMe over TCP support
+  > **NOTICE**
+  >
+ > Host machines with Linux kernel 5.15 may unexpectedly reboot when volume-related IO errors occur.
+Update the Linux kernel on Longhorn nodes to version 5.19 or later to prevent such issues.

 - Linux kernel modules
   - uio